 The review portion of the SEDAR process has helped improve the acceptance of stock assessments.
 However, continued lack of basic fishery data has resulted in uncertainty in the assessment results.
-Each SEDAR Review Panel has identified significant shortcomings in data and research.
+Each SEDAR Review Panel has identified significant shortcomings in data and research (see Appendix Q for a detailed list of research and data needs).
 In addition, not all of the reviews have been completed with 100% consensus.